justinnamilee/buitsu/README.md

 Shows you characters which you identify, in various ways.

 # Why, tho?
-Mostly 4fun and to play around with OAuth2/SQLite with NodeJS+Express.
+Mostly 4fun and to play around with OAuth2/SQLite with NodeJS+Express+EJS.

 # How to do?
 - `git clone ...`